kittmaster/KodiTextureTool/help.md

 *   **Open ... on Completion:**
     *   `Open Decompile/Compile Folder...`: Toggle whether the output folder is automatically opened after a successful operation.
     *   `Open PDF Report...`: Toggle whether a generated PDF gallery is automatically opened after a successful export.
-*   **Log Window on Top:** Toggles the vertical position of the Log Viewer and the Image Previewer.
+*   **Swap Log Viewer/Image Previewer Position:** Toggles the vertical position of the Log Viewer and the Image Previewer.
+*   **Show Compile Mode on Top:** Toggles the layout of the main panel.
+By default, this is checked and Compile Mode is shown first.
+Uncheck it to show Decompile Mode on top.
 *   **Reset Window Position:** If the application window gets lost off-screen or improperly sized, this will reset it to the center of your primary monitor.
 *   **Clear Event Log:** Clears all messages from the Log Viewer panel.